hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 ### Native fee system

-HCS is offering optional fixed fee system for the submission of topic messages.
+HCS is offering optional fee system for the submission of topic messages.

 ## How Consensus Service Works